-1. Personal Capital: Without question, this tool is THE way to track your investments.
+1. Empower: Without question, this tool is THE way to track your investments.
 You can link all of your 401k, IRA, and taxable accounts.
-Personal Capital will track your investments in real-time, offering charts and graphs on everything from performance to asset allocation.
+Empower will track your investments in real-time, offering charts and graphs on everything from performance to asset allocation.
 It also gives you a picture of the fees you are paying in your 401k and other retirement accounts.
 Oh, and it’s totally free.
-Check It Out: Personal Capital Review
+Check It Out: Empower Review

 2. Morningstar: This free resource is hands down the best place to research mutual funds and ETFs.
 Its portfolio tracker (requires free membership) can slice and dice your portfolio in terms of cost, asset allocation, and a million other criteria.
 If you upgrade to Morningstar’s premium service, you’ll get additional analyst reports and details on your investments.

 3. Betterment: For those looking for a low cost, low minimum, and easy investing solution, Betterment is the answer.
 It’s extremely easy to use, and they offer both taxable accounts and IRAs.
 I’ve had an account with Betterment since 2011, and contribute to it automatically every month.